nvhnam/MySQL_AI_Agent/README.md

 2. Install dependencies
 - pip install -r requirements.txt

-3. Configure environment
+3. Configure Environment
-- Create the ".streamlit" folder in the project
+- Create a folder named .streamlit in the project root (if it doesn't already exist): mkdir .streamlit

-- Create the "secrets.toml" file and update it with: gemini_key=your_key default_db_uri=your_uri
+- Inside the .streamlit folder, create a file named secrets.toml and add your credentials: gemini_key = "your_gemini_api_key" default_db_uri = "mysql+pymysql://username:password@host:port/database_name"

+- 💡 Make sure to replace the values with your actual Gemini API key and MySQL connection URI.

 4. Run the app
 - streamlit run app.py